Apstra/iba/README.md

 The files in this folder are IBA probe json payloads that are represented as [JINJA templates](http://jinja.pocoo.org/docs/2.10/templates/).
-You need to use aos-cli to load these probes on to AOS server.
+You need to use aos-cli to load these probes onto the AOS server.
 The command to use in aos-cli is `probe create --blueprint <id> --file </path/to/template/file> [<additional_args>]`

 ## Probe graph queries

-Authoring new probes requires familiarity with graph queries to select the elements of interest whose [telemetry](https://files.apstra.com/docs/telemetry.html) is ingested into the probes.
-Refer to [graph queries](graph_queries/README.md) for more details.
+Authoring new probes requires familiarity with graph queries to select the elements of interest whose telemetry is ingested into the probes.
+You can find more details regarding graph queries in the AOS documentation.